-So, how do you start a meditation practice?
+So, how do we start a meditation practice?
 Well, the good news is, meditation is simple, it can be done anywhere and at any time of the day and can be enjoyed by any age group.

 Create a special space

 Dedicate a corner of your room or a space in your home or garden that you use exclusively for meditation.
 Make sure it is somewhere comfortable with good air flow and gentle light.
 This should be a place where you can sit undisturbed and feel safe.
-Eventually, even just entering this cosy nook will begin to initiate the relaxation response in your body.

 Schedule it in